MicrosoftDocs/azure-docs/articles/storage/blobs/anonymous-read-access-prevent.md

 This article describes how to use a DRAG (Detection-Remediation-Audit-Governance) framework to continuously manage public access for storage accounts that are using the Azure Resource Manager deployment model.
 All general-purpose v2 storage accounts, premium block blob storage accounts, premium file share accounts, and Blob Storage accounts use the Azure Resource Manager deployment model.
 Some older general-purpose v1 accounts and premium page blob accounts may use the classic deployment model.

-If your storage account is using the classic deployment model, Microsoft recommends that you migrate to the Azure Resource Manager deployment model as soon as possible.
+If your storage account is using the classic deployment model, we recommend that you migrate to the Azure Resource Manager deployment model as soon as possible.
 Azure Storage accounts that use the classic deployment model will be retired on August 31, 2024.
 For more information, see [Azure classic storage accounts will be retired on 31 August 2024](https://azure.microsoft.com/updates/classic-azure-storage-accounts-will-be-retired-on-31-august-2024/).

 If you cannot migrate your classic storage accounts at this time, then you should remediate public access to those accounts now.
 To learn how to remediate public access for classic storage accounts, see [Remediate public access for classic storage accounts](#remediate-public-access-for-classic-storage-accounts).
 For more information about Azure deployment models, see [Resource Manager and classic deployment](../../azure-resource-manager/management/deployment-models.md).